 |Index||% 12 month change||Index||% monthly change||£|

-Average house prices increased in eight of the nine English regions over the year to November 2012.
-The largest increase was London at 5.0%, followed by the South East (4.5%) and West Midlands (4.4%).
+Average house prices increased in all nine English regions over the year to November 2013 (Figure 5).
+The largest increase was again in London (11.6%), followed by the South East (4.5%) and West Midlands (4.4%).
 London house prices are increasing at more than double the rate of the UK average (5.4%).
-Excluding London and the South East, UK house prices increased by 3.1% over the year.
+Excluding London and the South East, UK house prices increased by 3.1% over the year to November 2013.

-The average price for properties bought by first-time buyers increased by 2.7% over the year to November 2012, compared with an annual increase of 1.8% in October 2012.
-During November 2012 the average price paid for a house by a first-time buyer was £173,000.
+The average price for properties bought by first-time buyers increased by 6.4% over the year to November 2013, up from an increase of 5.9% in October 2013 (Figure 7).
+In November 2013 the average price paid for a house by a first-time buyer was £187,000.

-The average price for properties bought by former owner-occupiers (existing owners) increased by 1.9% in the year to November 2012, compared with an increase of 1.3% in October 2012.
-In November 2012, the average price paid for a house by a former owner-occupier was £266,000.
+The average price for properties bought by former owner-occupiers (existing owners) increased by 5.1% in the year to November 2013, down from an increase of 5.3% in October 2013.
+In November 2013, the average price paid for a house by a former owner-occupier was £284,000.

-During the year to November 2012 prices paid for new dwellings increased by 1.5% on average, compared with a decrease of 0.7% in the year to October 2012.
-The average UK house price for new dwellings in November 2012 was £213,000.
+During the year to November 2013 prices paid for new dwellings increased by 2.0% on average, compared with an increase of 2.7% in the year to October 2013 (Figure 8).
+The average UK house price for new dwellings in November 2013 was £226,000.

-During the year to November 2012 prices paid for pre-owned dwellings increased by 2.1% on average, compared with an increase of 1.5% in the year to October 2012.
-The average UK house price for pre-owned dwellings in November 2012 was £233,000.
+During the year to November 2013 prices paid for pre-owned dwellings increased by 5.7% on average, unchanged from an increase of 5.7% in the year to October 2013.
+The average UK house price for pre-owned dwellings in November 2013 was £250,000.

-ONS HPI monthly and quarterly reference tables (number 1 to 19).
-(3.2 Mb Excel sheet) This reference table provides full historical series for the monthly tables accompanying the House Price Index statistical bulletin.
-This month, tables 1 to 9 have been updated with the latest monthly data for November 2012.
+ONS HPI monthly and quarterly reference tables (3.36 Mb Excel sheet) (number 1 to 19).
+This reference table provides full historical series for the monthly tables accompanying the House Price Index statistical bulletin.
+This month, tables 1 to 9 have been updated with the latest monthly estimates for November 2013.
 The seasonally adjusted figures for the last 12 months in Table 7 have also been revised this month as scheduled.
-This reference table also contains all the quarterly live tables transferred to ONS from DCLG.
-No updates have been made to any quarterly tables this month.
-Please note that during the transfer ONS renumbered the live tables.
-Full details of the new table numbers and their corresponding DCLG table numbers can be found in the 'contents' page of the reference table.
+This reference table also contains all the quarterly live tables.
+No quarterly tables have been updated this month.

-ONS HPI annual tables (number 20 to 39).
-(1.13 Mb Excel sheet) This reference table contains all the annual live tables.
+ONS HPI annual tables (1.16 Mb Excel sheet) (number 20 to 39).
+This reference table contains all the annual live tables.
 No annual tables have been updated this month.
 The next scheduled update of this table is March 2014.